ron-png/oxi-dns/README.md

 - Look into RFC Compliance
 - Besides User Login and password, LDAP as well
 - Not only single entries, but complete Allowlist section
-- explore whether persistent cache is feaseble or not
 - If my finances allow, a security audit of the code (option for Donations, maybe a donation button?)